forestgrape/coronavirus/covid19.md

 [in work]

 #### Broncho-alveolar-lavage fluid (BAL)
 One of the few locations in the lower respiratory tract which is/can be sampled.
-Despite the lower respiratory tract is the most relevant location, the viral load in these locations is less known especially for mild cases since sampling is complicated.
+Despite the fact that the lower respiratory tract is the most relevant location for viral replication, the viral load is less known especially for mild cases since sampling is complicated.

 #### Blood